 Many times during the addiction recovery process, you’ll be faced with cravings that seem to come out of nowhere at random times throughout your day.
 But, really, these cravings are induced subconsciously by triggers in your environment.
 Triggers will be different for everyone, but they can be anything from people and places to feeling that your brain once associated with unhealthy behaviors.

 As part of your treatment program, you may participate in group or individual therapy sessions that work with you to identify your triggers so you can avoid them.
 This can be helpful as you create a new lifestyle for yourself.

 A nutrient-rich diet and a regular exercise routine have been proven to aid in maintaining sobriety.

-Nutrition is linked directly to your mental health, so an imbalanced diet could cause low energy, depressive moods and anxiety—a recipe for relapse.
-In addition, eating foods that improve your digestion will help in the body to better absorb amino acids, vitamins and minerals, which will reduce cravings.
+Nutrition is linked directly to your mental health, so an imbalanced diet could cause low energy, depressive moods, and anxiety— a recipe for relapse.
+In addition, eating foods that improve your digestion will help the body to better absorb amino acids, vitamins, and minerals, which will reduce cravings.